Image2

 CAD is a sneaky, silent enemy that affects millions worldwide.
 It’s the leading cause of death globally, quietly damaging your heart before symptoms even begin to show.
 Recognizing its causes and symptoms can be a lifesaver.

-In this article, we’ll delve deeper into understanding CAD – its causes, symptoms, and most importantly, how to prevent it.
+In this article, we’ll delve deeper into understanding CAD – its causes, symptoms, and most importantly, how to prevent it, including the role of medications like Eliquis.
 So, let’s equip ourselves with the knowledge to keep our hearts healthy and strong.
 Let’s decode CAD together.

 Overview of Coronary Artery Disease